differentialmanifold/differentialmanifold.github.io/_posts/2014-10-29-css-position.md

 ## display: block/inline-block/inline/none

--block: This makes the element a block box.
+- block: This makes the element a block box.
 It won't let anything sit next to it on the page.It takes up the full width.
--inline-block: This make the element a block box, but will allow other elements to sit next to it on the same lines.
+- inline-block: This make the element a block box, but will allow other elements to sit next to it on the same lines.
--inline: This make the element sit on the same line as another element, but without formatting it like a block.
+- inline: This make the element sit on the same line as another element, but without formatting it like a block.
 It only takes up as much width as it needs.
--none: This make the element and its content disappear from the page entirely.
+- none: This make the element and its content disappear from the page entirely.

     <body>
 	    <div>1</div>